Book of Esther: Authorship and date

-The Megillat Esther (Book of Esther) became the last of the 24 books of the Tanakh to be canonized by the Sages of the Great Assembly.
+The Megillat Esther (Book of Esther) became the last of the 24 books of the Hebrew Bible to be canonized by the Sages of the Great Assembly.
 According to the Talmud, it was a redaction by the Great Assembly of an original text by Mordecai.
 It is usually dated to the 4th century BCE.

-The Greek book of Esther, included in the Septuagint, is a retelling of the events of the Hebrew Book of Esther rather than a translation and records additional traditions which do not appear in the traditional Hebrew version, in particular the identification of Ahasuerus with Artaxerxes and details of various letters.
+The Greek book of Esther, included in the Septuagint, is a retelling of the events of the Hebrew Book of Esther rather than a translation and records additional traditions which do not appear in the traditional Hebrew version, in particular the identification of Ahasuerus with Artaxerxes II and details of various letters.
 It is dated around the late 2nd to early 1st century BCE.
 The Coptic and Ethiopic versions of Esther are translations of the Greek rather than the Hebrew Esther.

 A Latin version of Esther was produced by Jerome for the Vulgate.
 It translates the Hebrew Esther but interpolates translations of the Greek Esther where the latter provides additional material.
 Predating the Vulgate, however, the Vetus Latina ("Old Latin") was apparently translated from a different Greek version not included in the Septuagint.